 Of course, with any nutritional endeavor, it’s all about balance.

 The appropriate amount of fiber is incredibly beneficial for you.
-It feeds your gut microbiota, keeps your digestive system regular, and keeps you feeling full for a longer period of time aiding in healthy weight management.
-Yet, too much fiber in your diet, or increasing your fiber too drastically, has the potential to cause uncomfortable side effects including gas, bloating, upset stomach, constipation, and even weight gain.
-Therefore, in order to find the right balance for your body, it’s important to understand what fiber is, it’s plentiful health benefits, and how to tell and rectify if there’s too much fiber in your diet!
+It feeds your gut microbiota, keeps your digestive system regular, and keeps you feeling full for a longer period aiding in healthy weight management.
+Yet, too much fiber in your diet, or increasing your fiber too drastically, has the potential to cause uncomfortable side effects, including gas, bloating, upset stomach, constipation, and even weight gain.
+Therefore, to find the right balance for your body, it’s important to understand what fiber is, its plentiful health benefits, and how to tell and rectify if there’s too much fiber in your diet!

 What is Fiber?

 The term “fiber” is a blanket term that refers to a plant-based substance.
 Yet, “fiber” is broken down even further into “dietary fiber,” the substance that we consume, and even further into insoluble and soluble.
 Insoluble fiber helps move food waste through the digestive system and is found in “whole-wheat flour, wheat bran, nuts, beans and vegetables, such as cauliflower, green beans, and potatoes.”
 Soluble fiber refers to the dissolvable form of dietary fiber.
 Found in “oats, peas, beans, apples, citrus, fruits, carrots,” and barley, soluble fiber has been shown to boost a healthy heart by lowering blood cholesterol, as well as reducing glucose levels.

 Fiber is an incredibly important part of a well-balanced diet.
 As mentioned, fiber not only keeps your digestive rhythms humming a natural tune, but recent studies have illuminated this substance’s potential to boost the health of your gut microbiota, maintain a healthy weight, and even avoid conditions such as diabetes.